esdc-devcop/recommendations/source_management/merging-review.md

 ## Responsibility of the _reviewer_

-Follow a few simple ideas:

 - When approving a merge, you are just as responsible for the changes as the person who made them.
 So you should understand them just as well.
 - Only review changed lines.
 - Anyone on the project can raise concerns (blocking) on a PR/MR, even if they are not assigned to it.
-- Can be blocked for any reason, including empty line spaces or too many changes in one PR/MR.
 - The goal of a PR/MR should ultimately be knowledge transfer.

 ### Reviewing the code